Hsu212/Games-Python/README.md

-This is the Quiz game for computer science students. i hope you will like it:)
+These are the PyGames for practice.
+I filled some parts to be the better games.
+I hope you will like it:)